locomote-sh/query-api/README.md

 ### Filters

-The most basic usage pattern is to filter the contents of the file DB by a specified value on a named property, for example:
+The most basic usage pattern is to filter the contents of an object store by a specified value on a named property of the objects in the store, for example:

 ```
     path=index.html
 ```

-This query will return all file records with a `path` of `index.html` (which in this case can be at most one record, as `path` is used as the primary key in the file DB).
+This query will return all objects with a `path` property equal to `index.html`.

 The filter operation can be modified by appending a comparison specifier to the property name, so for example: